alan-maguire/wss/README.md

-# Working set size estimation redux
+# Working set size estimation on Linux redux

 Here we revisit [the work Brendan did](./README_orig.md) on working-set size estimation, comparing the approach used there